juliogomez/devops/README.md

 <img src="./images/CICDCD-infra.png">
 </p>

 The proposed architecture includes a *Version Control Server* that manages code contributions from multiple developer systems into code repositories.
 It communicates with an *Integration Server* that follows a pre-defined pipeline of activities for each piece of code.
-These include testing code, triggering artifacts creation, publishing artifacts to a *Container Registry*, and even automatically creating deployments into a *Container Scheduler*.
+These include testing code (ie. syntax, functional, performance testing, etc), triggering artifacts creation, publishing artifacts to a *Container Registry*, and even automatically creating deployments into a *Container Scheduler*.

 You can choose the specific implementations you prefer to use for each of these elements.
 For our tutorial we have chosen the following: